 - To ensure improved reliability.
 Even if one of the transformers gets into a fault or is taken out for maintenance/repair the load can be continued to be serviced.

-- To reduce the spare capacity.
+- To reduce spare capacity.
 If many smaller size transformers are used one machine can be used as spare.
 If only one large machine is feeding the load, a spare of similar rating has to be available.
 The problem of spares becomes more acute with fewer machines in service at a location.

-- When transportation problems limit installation of large transformers at a site, it may be easier to transport smaller ones to the site and work them in parallel.
+- When transportation problems limit the installation of large transformers at a site, it may be easier to transport smaller ones to the site and work them in parallel.